nmyers217/portfolio/README.md

-# Portfolio
+# My Portfolio

-This is my personal website and portfolio.
-I built it using the latest versions of Angular 2, Typescript, and the Angular CLI.
+This is my personal website and portfolio that I built primarily using React!
+## Installation
+Clone it, run npm install, and then npm start!